halter73/tutorial/README.md

     ![image](https://user-images.githubusercontent.com/2546640/75070087-86307c80-54c0-11ea-8012-c78813f1dfd6.png)

+    > `Proxy error: Could not proxy request /api/todos from localhost:3000 to http://localhost:5000/` is expected.

     > Keep this React app running as we'll need it once we build the back-end in the upcoming steps

 ### Build backend - Houdini